Does PayPal cover my purchase if there's a problem?

 Go to your Resolution Center and click Report a Problem.

 In a dispute, you can exchange messages with the other party in your Resolution Center to try to solve the problem.

-By escalating to a claim, you would be asking PayPal to review the case and decide the outcome.
+By escalating a dispute to a claim, you’re asking PayPal to investigate and decide the outcome.
 A dispute will automatically close after 20 days unless it’s been escalated.
-Once a case has been closed, it can't be reopened or escalated to a PayPal claim.
+Closed disputes cannot be reopened or escalated to a claim.

-We'll review the case and decide if you're eligible for a refund.
-If we decide the claim in your favour, we'll reimburse you for the full purchase price and original shipping costs.
+We’ll review the case and decide if you're eligible for a refund.
+If we decide the claim in your favor, we’ll reimburse you for the full purchase price and original shipping costs.

-Some items aren’t eligible for our Buyer Protection such as:
+Some items aren’t eligible for our Purchase Protection such as:

 - Motor vehicles

 - Friends and Family payments